mikeraab/docker001/Participant-Guide.md

 <img src=images/2017-03-16_14-46-49.jpg />

-In this excercise you will explore another Docker image from Docker Hub
+In this excercise you will explore another Docker image from Docker Hub.

 **Browse to another public image Helloworld example on Docker Hub.
 Run it.**